 The Virginia Plan, therefore, proposed that the United States should have a strong federal government.
 It was to have three branches—legislative, executive, and judicial—with power to act on any issues of national concern.
 The legislature, or Congress, would have two houses, in which every state would be represented according to its population size or tax base.
 The national legislature would have veto power over state laws.7

 Other delegates to the convention generally agreed with Madison that the Articles of Confederation had failed.
 But they did not agree on what kind of government should replace them.
 In particular, they disagreed about the best method of representation in the new Congress.
 Representation was an important issue that influenced a host of other decisions, including deciding how the national executive branch should work, what specific powers the federal government should have, and even what to do about the divisive issue of slavery.

 Ultimately, Roger Sherman suggested a compromise.
 Congress would have a lower house, the House of Representatives, in which members were assigned according to each state’s population, and an upper house, which became the Senate, in which each state would have one vote.
 This proposal, after months of debate, was adopted in a slightly altered form as the Great Compromise: each state would have two senators, who could vote independently.
-In addition to establishing both types of representation, this compromise also counted a slave as three fifths of a person for representation and tax purposes.
+In addition to establishing both types of representation, this compromise also counted three-fifths of a state’s enslaved population for representation and tax purposes.

 In the end, the Constitutional Convention proposed a government unlike any other, combining elements copied from ancient republics and English political tradition but making some limited democratic innovations—all while trying to maintain a delicate balance between national and state sovereignty.
 It was a complicated and highly controversial scheme.